 |Standing at the back of the castle, this is the view of the carriage house.|

-For devotees of the popular British TV series produced by the profoundly talented Julian Fellows and his creative staff today’s post may off come appeal.
+For devotees of the popular British TV series produced by the profoundly talented Julian Fellows and his creative staff, today’s post may offer some appeal.
 For those of you unfamiliar with the series, we can only suggest giving it a try for a delightful escape to another time and place, historically accurate, and robustly produced.

 |The back view of Highclere Castle.|